'No Dog Left Behind' Rescues Stranded Pups From Texas Following Storms

 “When we found out about this yesterday, I had no choice except to drop everything I had planned and get on the road to Texas,” said Dave Stash, a land pilot with PAART.

-“We’re Pittsburghers.
-It’s in our heart to help, so we’re going to Houston to help the dogs,” Stash added.
+“As Pittsburghers, it’s in our heart to help, so we’re going to Houston to help the dogs,” Stash added.

 This is No Dog Left Behind’s 5th mission in 2021 — saving 70 animals so far.